 In this section, Tables B-14 and B-15 show the concurrent correlations and multilevel mixed-effects linear regressions between the best-fitting PLAY observation tool, teacher survey, and student survey models in Kenya.
-Figure B-3 demonstrates the distributions of the three factors extracted from the compromised-fitting PLAY observation tool, four factors extracted from the compromised-fitting PLAY teacher survey, and two factors extracted from the compromised-fitting PLAY student survey in the Kenyan context.
+Figure B-3 demonstrates the distributions of the three factors extracted from the compromised-fitting PLAY observation tool, four factors extracted from the compromised-fitting PLAY teacher survey, and two factors extracted from the compromised-fitting PLAY teacher survey.